Stroma, Scotland: 19th and 20th centuries

 My great-granny, a woman Kirsty Banks frae Stroma – she wesna supposed to be very clever, but faith!
 She hed all her wits boot her.
-They used to dae a bit о distillin in that time, on their own of coorse, and wan time they hed a browst ready, fan they heird 'at 'e excisemen were comin.
+They used to dae a bit o distillin in that time, on their own of coorse, and wan time they hed a browst ready, fan they heird 'at 'e excisemen were comin.
 Noo she'd hedden a stillborn bairn no long afore 'at, an 'e excisemen kent 'at.
 And they'd no time til hide 'e malt.
 So she telt 'e bairns til make up a bed til her in 'e kitchen, and til put 'e malt in 'e bed, and she wes lyin on 'at fan 'e excisemen came in.
 And she telt them 'at she'd hidden a stillborn bairn no long afore 'at, and she wisna feelin very weil, but 'e bairns wanted her in 'e kitchen, til guide them and tell them fat til do.
 And 'e excisemen kent that was true, they kent she'd hedden a bairn.
-So they searched 'e rest о the hoose, but they didna touch 'e bed, and they got off wi' it.
+So they searched 'e rest o the hoose, but they didna touch 'e bed, and they got off wi' it.

 Despite their physical isolation, the islanders maintained a lively community.
 A school had been established in 1723 by the Society in Scotland for Propagating Christian Knowledge (SSPCK), with sixty children on its initial attendance roll.
 The demands of island life conflicted to some extent with those of schooling.
 The SPCK's inspector found only eighteen out of seventy pupils present when he visited in 1824.
-He found that many of the children were fully occupied helping their families in summer and only attended school in winter.
+He found that many of the children were fully occupied helping their families in summer and attended school only in winter.
 Two places of worship were built within a couple of years of each other, a Baptist chapel in 1877 and a Church of Scotland church in 1878 (at a cost of £900).
 Although they soon became focal elements of community life, there seems to have been some bad blood between the two congregations, perhaps due to a clash between the missionary zeal of local Baptists and the Calvinism of the Presbyterian Kirk.